-According to a common theory, pigeons don’t eliminate waste while in flight and can be quite selective as to where they drop their mess.
-Some experts believe this is due to the way they tuck their feet against their body while flying and defecating in this position would cause dirty feet.
+According to a common theory, pigeons don’t eliminate waste while in flight and can be quite selective as to where pigeons drop their mess.
+Some experts believe this is due to the way pigeons tuck their feet against their body while flying and defecating in this position would cause dirty feet.
 This is why we find clusters of pigeon droppings on the window sills, decks, statues or wherever those “flying rats” can be found hanging out.

 Although seemingly harmless, pigeon feces may contain bacteria and other pathogens which can pose a serious health risk to the general public in the form of diseases such as Salmonella (bacterial infection), Psittacosis (flu like illness), Diarrhea, Histoplasmosis (respiratory disease) and more.

-Large amounts of pigeon droppings can accumulate on roofs and ledges of buildings and not only look unappealing, but also cause smells, attract insects and become a safety risk when any maintenance is to be completed around those areas.
+Large amounts of pigeon droppings can accumulate on roofs and ledges of buildings and not only look unappealing, but also pigeon droppings cause smells, attract insects and become a safety risk when any maintenance is to be completed around those areas.

 Pigeon droppings pose health risks to humans due to the pathogens they carry.
 Cross-contamination can occur during the cleanup process, causing a variety of diseases.
 Even breathing in the dried particles of droppings can lead to respiratory disease if proper precautions aren’t taken.
 At AES, we prioritize human health and animal-friendly cleanup methods.
 Our certified technicians take full PPE precautions to ensure complete protection during the cleanup process.
 We use simple cleaning agents to approach different types of material, including wood.
 We take care to prevent the spread of possible contamination outside the area being cleaned.
 Any pests and nesting materials are removed using proper procedures, and all waste is disposed of correctly.
 For manual surface cleaning, disinfection, nest, and waste removal services, call us at 204-284-6390 or contact us for a free estimate.